-Need a real 'musician' to do a quick live drum track or mix a cheeky song soon?
+Need a real 'musician' to mix a cheeky song soon or do a jazzy or funky live drum track?
 You're in luck.
 Regi Ashman can do both of those things (and maybe more).

 Regi has been interested in the many facets of music since childhood ranging from the traditional aspects of performance, composition, song writing and arranging; to the more modern & technical aspects such as mixing, recording and production.
 This multi-faceted approach to music allows Regi to have a greater and more informed perspective when it comes to both playing drums and mixing.
 If you want a real 'Musician' to lay down some drums or mix your track, Regi has got you.